OsBlaineOra/db-devops-tools/utPLSQL.md

 1. [Git add/commit/push][GitLink]
 1. **In Jenkins** (You may need to refresh your browser)
     * Check the test results, both tests should now pass.
-    * Check the code coverage, the coverage should now be at 86.67%.
+    * Check the Lines code coverage, it should be at 86.67%.

 ## After all
 Run the following query in a **SQL Developer Web** worksheet.